WWPA Lumber Price Indexes - How They Work

 The Index Logs were updated because:

 Generally, a change in index price differential for an individual species is a reflection of change in grade composition of a species’ Index Log.
-For example, grade recovery analysis of Inland Rocky Mountain Ponderosa Pine 2017-2018 Index Log indicated the species decreased by $15.78.
-Primarily, this was due to decreases in the percentage of Selects, #2 & Better Common, and #3 & Better Common, while the percentage of the lower grade #4 & Better Common increased in 2017-2018.
-Also, the volumes of both 4/4 Factory Select - #2 Shop and Economy decreased to a point where they could no longer be maintained as separate categories and both were combined into the Miscellaneous group.
+For example, grade recovery analysis of Inland Rocky Mountain Ponderosa Pine 2022-2023 Index Log indicated the species increased by $35.74.
+Primarily, this was due to increases in the percentage of 5/4 and thicker Shop grades, while the percentage of the lower grade #4 & Better Common decreased in 2022-2023.
+Also, the volume of Selects decreased to a point where it could no longer be maintained as separate category and was combined into the Miscellaneous group.

-The $14.07 differential decrease for White Woods was largely driven by #3 and Better Common's Index contribution decreasing from 12 percent in 2012-13 to 2.3 percent in 2017-2018.
-Sugar Pine's $18.26 decrease was a result of a combined 6.8 percent decrease in the contribution for the grade categories of #2 & Better Shop and #2 & Better Commons.
+The $32.88 differential decrease for White Woods was largely driven by an over 9% decrease in STD & BTR, #2 & BTR Dimension & Timbers and Stud volumes while Economy volumes increased by 8%.
+Sugar Pine's $93.38 decrease was a result of a decrease in the contribution for the grade categories of Selects and #2 & Better Shop and an increase the lower grades of #3 & BTR and #4 & BTR Commons.

-WWPA's Market Services Division contacted Western mills asking them to supply 2017-18 production by species and grade information for the purpose of producing the new Index Logs.
-The responses represent approximately 69 percent of total Western production in the Index species or species groups.
+WWPA's Market Data Services Group utilized invoice data from the 2022-23 timeframe from data providing mills as well as survey data from other Western mills that were asked to supply 2022-23 production by species and grade information for the purpose of producing the new Index Logs.
+The responses represent approximately 67 percent of total Western production in the Index species.

 How are the new Index Logs implemented?

-Existing contracts are being revised using differentials calculated from a recent 24-month period (January 2017 to December 2018).
+Existing contracts may be revised using differentials calculated from a recent 24-month period (January 2022 to December 2023).
 The reason for the differentials is to reduce the impact of short-term market swings and seasonal biases.
-The same method was used for the last five Index Log revisions completed by WWPA.
+The same method was used for the last six Index Log revisions completed by WWPA.

 2) Summing the differences